GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Using the cut passive form is appropriate in two situations:

-- When we do not know who performed the action.
+- When we do not know who performed the action
-- When the doer of the action is unimportant.
+- When the doer of the action is unimportant

 However, one caution: If adding the name of the person or organization performing the action would make the document stronger and help our readers, we should try to identify the doer of the action.